TEXT-S&P summary: CapitaCommercial Trust

 This is typical of unit trust structures.
 Nevertheless, we expect the REIT's

-strong financial flexibility to allow it to have access to debt and equity
+strong financial flexibility to allow it to have continued access to debt and

 discretionary cash flow position and the inherent volatility in office lease